goto-bus-stop/flat-loader/README.md

 # rollup-webpack-loader

+> Experimental!

 A fancier Rollup loader for Webpack.
-Imported files will be processed by Webpack as normal.
-All ES modules will be bundled by Rollup, and the rest by Webpack.
+This loader uses Rollup for bundling only.

 ## Configuration